About I DON’T LIKE QUESTIONS

 “Hey, what are you doing?”

 “I’m moving some of your mess.
 I need a place to sit.”

 Sadie pushed herself to a standing position and took a swing at her sister.
 She missed and crashed to the floor squashing some of the clutter, which she batted at.

 “Who invited you to come here anyhow?”
 Sadie struggled to get up using the lime-oak coffee table for leverage.
 A partial beer rolled off spilling its contents on the already grungy floor.
 Gasping for breath, she hung on to a nearby chair for support.

-Nancy stood to her full height of five feet two inches and headed to the main door.
+Nancy stood and headed to the main door.
 “I’m leaving, but I’m calling a cleaning service to come in here and clean this place and—”

 Sadie boomed, “You’re doing what?”